MIM-104 Patriot: Current

 In March 2018 the Ministry of National Defence signed a deal worth $4.75 billion for two Patriot Configuration 3+ batteries, to be delivered in 2022.
 The purchase included Northrop Grumman's Integrated Air and Missile Defense Battle Command System (IBCS) and four fire units equipped with four AN/MPQ-65 radars, 16 launchers, four Engagement Control Stations, six Engagement Operation Centers, 12 IFCN Relays and 208 PAC-3 MSE missiles.
 In December 2022 the first battery was delivered to Poland.

 In June 2023, the State Department approved a potential sale of additional IBCS-capable equipment valued at $15 billion, which included 12 LTAMDS (GhostEye) radars, 48 M903 launchers, and 644 PAC-3 MSE missiles.
-Finally, contracts for the purchase of six complete Patriot batteries with a training, service and logistics package were signed and approved by the Minister of National Defense Mariusz Błaszczak on September 5, 2023, at the International Defense Industry Exhibition in Kielce, Poland.
+In September 2023, contracts for the purchase of six complete Patriot batteries with a training, service and logistics package were signed and approved by the Minister of National Defense Mariusz Błaszczak, at the International Defense Industry Exhibition in Kielce, Poland.
 As of April 2025 Poland is manufacturing transport and launch containers for PAC-3 MSE.
-Lockheed Martin took delivery of the container from the Polish factory at Wojskowe Zakłady Lotnicze Nr 1 on April 17, 2025.
+In April 2025, Lockheed Martin took delivery of the container from the Polish factory at Wojskowe Zakłady Lotnicze Nr 1.